dotnet/docs/docs/azure/sdk/includes/implement-defaultazurecredential.md

 The order and locations in which `DefaultAzureCredential` looks for credentials is found at [DefaultAzureCredential](/dotnet/api/overview/azure/identity-readme?view=azure-dotnet&preserve-view=true#defaultazurecredential).

-To implement `DefaultAzureCredential`, add the [Azure.Identity](/dotnet/api/azure.identity) and optionally the [Microsoft.Extensions.Azure](/dotnet/api/microsoft.extensions.azure) packages to your application.
-You can do this using either the command line or the NuGet Package Manager.
+To use `DefaultAzureCredential`, add the [Azure.Identity](/dotnet/api/azure.identity) and optionally the [Microsoft.Extensions.Azure](/dotnet/api/microsoft.extensions.azure) packages to your application:

 ### [Command Line](#tab/command-line)